Updated 8/31/2025

 Our getting-started guide for SPSS is also helpful for getting started with PSPP.

-Listing updated: 3/11/2025
+Listing updated: 8/25/2025

-1.2 GB download, a stunning 2.2GB on disk!
+1.4 GB download, 2.2GB on disk!

-Stepwise, forward, backward, and enter regression are all supported, which is unusual for free software.
-When you do t-tests, if equal variances are not present, it only prints out a warning, and you must switch to Welch’s t-test, which is a dual-variances formula of the classic Student’s t-test; it does not apply Welch’s t-test automatically.
+When you do t-tests, if equal variances are not present, it prints out a warning, and you must switch to Welch’s t-test (a version of the classic Student’s t-test); it does not apply Welch’s t-test automatically.
 The format for multiple t-tests is quite neat, though.

 t-tests require two-value group variables—you can't pick, say, Dodge vs Chrysler from a list of automotive brands; you have to create a new variable consisting solely of Dodge and Chrysler, which is a nuisance given the new-variable computing interface.
 Variable lists don't show labels, so variable names have to be chosen carefully.